FAFSA and CSS Profile

 If you are receiving any financial aid from our office, you will first want to contact us directly with the amounts of your scholarships.
 Please use our Outside Scholarship Reporting Form (pdf) to do this.
 Outside monies may affect your original financial aid award, so we would like to inform you of any changes as early as possible.
 You can expect to receive an email with a revised award announcement letting you know that we have made changes made to your award.

 After contacting the Financial Aid Office, please mail the scholarship check(s) to The College of William & Mary, Office of the Bursar, P.O.
 Box 8795, Williamsburg, VA, 23187.
 Include the student’s ID number on the check.
 The scholarship check may have been made payable to the student, College, or co-payable to the College and the student.
-In the event that the student needs to endorse the check, the Bursar’s Office will notify the student via email to come to their office for the check endorsement.
+If the student needs to endorse the check, the Bursar’s Office will notify the student via email to come to their office for the check endorsement.
 The scholarship will be posted to the student’s account to reduce any tuition, room, or board charges as specified in the scholarship award.

 What does it mean to maintain Satisfactory Academic Progress?